appbaseio/reactivesearch/content/docs/reactivesearch/react-searchbox/searchbox.md

 -   **addonAfter** `string|JSX` [optional] The label text displayed after (on the right side of) the searchbox input field.

+-   **expandSuggestionsContainer** `boolean` [optional] When set to false the width of suggestions dropdown container is limited to the width of searchbox input field.
+Defaults to `true`.
 ### Customize style

 -   **innerClass** `Object` `SearchBox` component supports an `innerClass` prop to provide styles to the sub-components of `SearchBox`.
 These are the supported keys: